chiselverify/chiselverify/README.md

 lenConstraint.enable()
 ```

-Constraint can also be grouped together in a `ConstraintGrup` and the group itself can be enabled or disabled.
+Constraint can also be grouped together in a `ConstraintGroup` and the group itself can be enabled or disabled.

 ```scala
 val legal: ConstraintGroup = new ConstraintGroup {